 Apple Martin Looks Just Like Mom Gwyneth Paltrow in Vacation Photo

 There's no denying that Apple Martin is the spitting image of her famous mother, Gwyneth Paltrow.
 Martin was spotted on a recent trip to Ibiza, and it just might make fans do a double-take due to her uncanny resemblance to her mother, per Entertainment Tonight.
-Paltrow shares 18-year-old Martin with her ex-husband, Chris Martin.
+Paltrow shares 18-year-old Martin with her ex-husband, Chris Martin of Coldplay fame.

 Martin got to spend some time in Ibiza with her friends back in July.
 As ET noted, the 18-year-old wore a black bikini and denim jeans as she walked alongside a male friend.
 Martin, looking every bit like Paltrow, was all smiles for the excursion.
 Of course, this isn't the first time that the internet has noticed the striking similarities between the mother-daughter duo.